Table of Contents

 What is Nuclear Chemistry?

-Nuclear chemistry is the study of physical and chemical properties of elements which are influenced by changes in the structure of the atomic nucleus.
+Nuclear chemistry is the study of the physical and chemical properties of elements which are influenced by changes in the structure of the atomic nucleus.
 It also deals with the energy released from nuclear reactions and its uses.
-It is also termed as radiochemistry which includes the study of the formation of the elements in the universe, design of radioactive drugs for diagnostic medicine and many other applications.
+It is also termed as radiochemistry which includes the study of the formation of the elements in the universe, the design of radioactive drugs for diagnostic medicine and many other applications.

 Nuclear Reactions and Radiations

 There are three types of radioactive radiations which were sorted out by Rutherford in 1902 by passing them between two oppositely charged plates.

 - The ones which bent towards the negative plate carry a positive charge and are known as alpha rays.

 - The ones which bent towards the positive plate carry a negative charge and are known as beta rays.

 - The third type being uncharged passed straight through the electric field is known as gamma rays.

 Types of Radiations